 If you can still work during your pregnancy, but you can’t do your normal job, you may have a right to request a transfer.
 If your employer has an open position that you’re qualified for, that provides you similar pay and benefits, you can request that you be transferred to that position.
 You might need to give your employer a note from your doctor that explains what type of work you can and cannot do.

 Your Employer Must Return You to Your Old Job

 After your pregnancy leave is over, your employer must return you to your original position.
 If your old position is no longer available after you come back from leave, your employer must try to find you a job with similar pay and benefits.
 On top of that, your employer can’t count your pregnancy disability leave as a “break” in your work when they calculate seniority.

 Did You Take Protected Leave and Get Punished?

-If your employer fired you for taking protected leave, you need an attorney on your side to protect your rights.
+If your employer fired you for taking protected leave, you need a pregnancy discrimination attorney on your side to protect your rights.
 We encourage you to speak to a discrimination attorney immediately!
 At California Civil Rights Law Group, our seasoned lawyers have extensive experience in representing new mothers and pregnant employees.
 Call us so we can help you fight for your rights!

 With offices in both Oakland and San Anselmo, our pregnancy discrimination lawyers are convenient to the entire San Francisco Bay Area.
+If you are in San Francisco, Palo Alto, Santa Clara or other Bay Area cities, we can also meet over the phone or via Web conference.
 We serve many San Francisco clients who are researching potential pregnancy discrimination lawyers in San Francisco, for example.
 The next best step is to reach out for a consultation with a discrimination lawyer.